 The Federal Housing Administration (FHA), part of Housing and Urban Development, issues debentures in settlement of insured mortgages.
-The Bureau of the Public Debt issues, services, and redeems them on behalf of the Department of Housing and Urban Development (HUD).
+The Bureau of the Fiscal Service issues, services, and redeems them on behalf of the Department of Housing and Urban Development (HUD).
 Debentures are issued in book-entry form in the exact amount payable to the owner.
 Prior to 1995, debentures were issued in physical (definitive) form.

 - FHA Debentures bear interest from the date of issue.